-Getting rid of dog poo is something most of us would prefer not to think about too much , however it is a fact of life if you keep dogs, one of the most successful ways to do this is to compost it using worms.
-Being organic worms will compost it just the same as any other organic waste matter, the method is pretty much the same but there the similarities stop.
+Getting rid of dog poo is something most of us would prefer not to think about too much.
+However, it is a fact of life if you keep dogs.
+One of the most successful ways to do this is to compost it using worms.
+Being organic, worms will compost it just like any other organic waste matter.
+The method is pretty much the same, but that’s where the similarities stop.

 So, what is the most effective system?
 To that end, we believe that some wormery systems should be avoided, including the stacking tray system, and that a simple box is the best option.

 To set this up, you will need a box, preferably plastic.
 The typical kerbside recycling box with a lid, often used by local councils, is ideal.
 Nothing smaller.
 In this, the worms and bedding need to be placed.
 The small Worm and Bedding Kits as supplied by us are ideal.
 The dog poo is added and the worms are allowed to get on with it.